HowardGech/GVSSB/content/fitting.md

 - `prior`: The slab part of the coefficient prior.
 To use the Cauchy distribution, set it to `"T"` and also pass `nu=1`.
 Other arguments can be found in its help function by calling `help(GVSSB)`.

-For a more comprehensive understanding, let's go through one example:
 ```r {filename="sparse linear model"}
 library(GVSSB)
 n <- 200